RMDLO/COCOpen-OpenCV/docs/INSTALLATION.md

 ## **Create an Azure Storage Container**

 Follow [these instructions](https://github.com/RMDLO/COCOpen-OpenCV/blob/main/docs/README_AZURE.md) to create an Azure storage container to store input data.
+These instructions are only necessary if you are providing your own input image dataset.
+To use the default UIUC Wires dataset comprising wire, device, and background images, skip this step.

 ## **Connect to Azure Storage Container**